YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: Indicates that disk space preallocation is not supported on the current operating system.

 Action: Consider using an external utility, such as FALLOCATE, to fulfill the need.
-Currently, Linux and AIX are the supported operating systems for the NODEFER_ALLOCATE feature.

 ---------------------
 NOEDITOR